jerryagenyi/pcr/docs/file-relationship-rules.md

    - Maintain cross-references between documents
    - Follow the file relationship rules

+4. **Cursor Rules**
+   - Follow the synchronization guidelines in `@docs/cursor-rules.md`
+   - Use `@` prefix for document references
+   - Update all related documents when making changes
+   - Maintain bidirectional links between documents

 ## Maintaining This Document

 This document should be updated whenever: